 What about Squarespace email?

-You can configure Squarespace to manage your business email accounts, but behind the scenes, Squarespace uses G Suite from Google.
+You can configure Squarespace to manage your business email accounts, but behind the scenes, Squarespace uses Google Workspace.

 Is Squarespace HIPAA Compliant?